CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Look for colorful markings sticking out of walls to find heavy minerals.
 Some examples: [jadiz](https://github.com/CupNoodles27/DRG-Tips-and-Tricks/blob/main/images/jadiz.jpg), [enor pearl](https://github.com/CupNoodles27/DRG-Tips-and-Tricks/blob/main/images/enor.jpg), [compressed gold](https://github.com/CupNoodles27/DRG-Tips-and-Tricks/blob/main/images/gold.jpg).
 Also applies to [aquarqs](https://github.com/CupNoodles27/DRG-Tips-and-Tricks/blob/main/images/aquarq.jpg), [bittergems](https://github.com/CupNoodles27/DRG-Tips-and-Tricks/blob/main/images/bittergem.jpg), and [error cubes](https://github.com/CupNoodles27/DRG-Tips-and-Tricks/blob/main/images/error_cube.jpg).
   * These things glow as long as the heavy object is nearby.
 If they’re dark and not glowing, the heavy object has been mined and moved somewhere else.
 Compressed gold seems to be an exception to this - its glow doesn’t seem to change.

-* If you need to get rid of beer that you’re holding, hit Q on your keyboard, or alternatively, change classes.
+* If you need to get rid of beer that you’re holding, change classes.

 * Buy all the upgrades for your armor, you’ll get permanent health bonuses.